A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Refining the Sketches

-Testing the Lo-Fi Prototype with Real Users
+Testing the Lo-Fi Prototype with Users

 I created a Figma prototype of the search funnel and asked three users to log a restaurant.
-They were all successfully able to complete the task but were confused due to the lack of UI detail.
+All were successfully able to complete the task but were confused due to the lack of UI detail.
 This was my first prototype in Figma and I didn't know how to properly use components so it appeared glitchy.

 Learnings from User Testing